mvolkmann/context-easy/hooks.md

 and clearing a timeout or interval.

-An effect is configured by calling the `useEffect` function which takes a function.
-This function performs the setup.
+An effect is configured by calling the `useEffect` function which takes a function that performs the setup.
-If this function returns another function, it is used for cleanup.
+If no cleanup is needed, this function returns nothing.
-If no cleanup is required, nothing is returned.
+If cleanup is need, this function returns another that performs the cleanup.

 For example: